-7 ways to keep employees engaged with retirement savings
+6 ways to keep employees engaged with their pension

 1. Capture hearts and minds from the start

 It’s worth taking a look at your induction processes to make sure they cover workplace pensions in depth at the earliest possible stage.
-As well as dealing with this subject verbally, try to include details in an information pack for new employees to take away – and make sure the language is as straightforward as possible without unfamiliar pensions jargon.
-You also need to signpost where new members can go for support and further explanation of the facts.
+Try to include details in an information pack for new employees to take away – and make sure the language is as straightforward as possible without unfamiliar pensions jargon.
+Also signpost to where new employees can go for further support.

 2. Embrace the technology

-Pension providers’ websites often include online tools to show the potential effect of increasing or decreasing payments.
-Directing scheme members to these tools can help them to reach a new level of understanding.
-Adding a comparatively small amount to their contributions could make the difference between a good lifestyle in retirement and merely ‘getting by’.
+Pension providers’ websites often include online tools to show the potential effect of changing your contributions.
+Sharing these tools can help them to reach a new level of understanding.

 3. Use financial education to get employees thinking